 EV batteries can be recycled, reused, or both, fueling everything from electric bicycles to elevators.
 While myths about EV batteries end up in landfills still persist, the energy left inside used EV batteries is far too valuable to waste.

-Electric batteries are expensive, but unlike gas-powered vehicles, they don’t need to be replaced often.
-A lifespan of roughly ten years, with little or no maintenance in between.
+Electric vehicle batteries are expensive, but unlike gas-powered vehicles, they don’t need to be replaced often.
+Their lifespan is roughly ten years, with little or no maintenance in between.
 A telling sign of a declining battery results in a car that can travel fewer and fewer miles without a charge, and it becomes obvious to drivers they need a new battery.
-When it’s time to get a new battery, what happens to the old one?
+But when it’s time to get a new battery, what happens to the old one?

 Batteries in electric vehicles (and hybrids) can be recycled.
 Today, EVs use lithium-ion batteries, similar to those in laptops and cell phones.
 When battery packs are too drained for driving, they still contain about 80% of their charge.
 Before they get to a recycling center, they can be used for other things, such as to stabilize the grid, especially alongside energy sources that may not be quite as steady, like wind or solar energy.